ace-1331/ace12401-cursedscript/README.md

-Note from ace:
+# You are responsible of your own account(s) and acts when using this extension.
+Use it properly and keep yourself up to date to avoid potential issues with newer versions.

-As I see more and more people use the curse.
+# As I see more and more people use the curse.
 I urge you to use it carefully.
 Do not cause any grief, spam, etc. Disable it when it is inappropriate.
 If there seems to be negativity around it, I will not keep it open for the public.